Industries

 • Cloud heights

-While the Xweather API provides a lot of useful data about storms and severe weather, plotting them on a map tells a better story for particular events.
-The Xweather raster mapping offering provides many options for creating storm cell visuals.
+While the weather API provides valuable data about storms and severe weather, plotting them on a map tells a better story for particular events.
+Raster maps offer many options for creating storm cell visuals.

 Storm cell layer

-With Xweather's raster maps, you can use the storm cells layer to easily overlay storm cells onto static maps or use as tiles with any third-party mapping library.
+With Xweather's raster maps, you can use the stormcells layer to easily overlay storm cells onto static maps or use them as tiles with any third-party mapping library.

-In this example, we're plotting all available cells — even general storms that indicate no significant threats other than light to moderate rainfall.
+In this example, we plot all available cells — even general storms that indicate no significant threats other than light to moderate rainfall.

 Xweather's raster maps allow you to filter the storm cells to show only those cells with potential threats, such as hail, significant rotation, and tornadic signatures.
-Simply adjust the layer name from stormcells to stormcells-major:
+Adjust the layer name from stormcells to stormcells-major:

-Likewise, you can replace -major with -hail, -rotating, or -tornado to filter the cells displayed even further.
-For example, below we use the above example filtered for hail-related cells only:
+Likewise, you can replace -major with -hail, -rotating, or -tornado to further filter the cells displayed.
+For example, below, we use the above example filtered for hail-related cells only:

 Storm cells using interactive maps

-You'll find examples of further customization for storm reports visuals in our documentation, including an example detailing how to add storm cells as point data instead of a static image overlay.
+You'll find more examples of customization for storm report visuals in our documentation, including an example detailing how to add storm cells as point data instead of a static image overlay.
 The following code provides an example map with cells displayed as individual markers.

-Rendering storm cells as point data using a mapping library allows you to add interaction to your cells, such as clicking or tapping on a cell's marker on the map to display more details about that cell.
-You can also request a list of major cities currently in the forecast path of a particular cell.
+Using a mapping library, using storm cells as point data allows you to add interaction to your cells, such as clicking or tapping on a cell's marker on the map to display more details about that cell.
+You can also ask for a list of major cities currently in the forecast path of a particular cell.

 Storm cells using a Leaflet map